SamiCh246/Food-Order-Predictor/README.md

 # FoodX Order Prediction - Xtern AI Work Assessment

-This repository contains a solution for the Xtern AI Work Assessment related to predicting customer orders for FoodX.
+This repository contains the solution for the Xtern AI Work Assessment related to predicting customer orders for FoodX.

 ## Introduction